armadsen/ORSSerialPort/README.md

 How to Use ORSSerialPort
 ========================

+To begin using ORSSerialPort in your project, simply drag the files in the "Source" folder into your Xcode project.
+ORSSerialPort.h/m are required, while ORSSerialPortManager.h/m are optional, but useful (see below).
+Next, add `#import "ORSSerialPort.h"` and '#import "ORSSerialPortManager.h"' to the top of the source code files in which you'd like to use ORSSerialPort.

+*Important Note:* ORSSerialPort relies Automatic Reference Counting (ARC).
+If you'd like to use it in a non-ARC project, you'll need to open the Build Phases for the target(s) you're using it in, and add the -fobjc-arc flag to the Compiler Flags column for ORSSerialPort.m and ORSSerialPortManager.m.
+ORSSerialPort will generate a compiler error if ARC is not enabled.

 The ORSSerialPort library consists of only two classes: `ORSSerialPort` and `ORSSerialPortManager`.
 As its name implies, each instance of `ORSSerialPort` represents a serial port device.
 There is a 1:1 correspondence between port devices on the system and instances of `ORSSerialPort`.
 That means that repeated requests for a port object for a given device will return the same instance of `ORSSerialPort`.

 Opening a Port and Setting It Up